 An additional reason to attend a yoga class before practicing at home is that taking part in a class also gets a person out of the house and into a new atmosphere.
 It can be very difficult for someone doing yoga at home to fully relax; at home, the intentionally-structured calm and quiet atmosphere of a yoga class is missing.
 Even attending a yoga class one time can help practitioners prepare their space for a relaxing, at-home yoga session.

 Although most yoga experiences are individualized, attending a class with other participants and seeing their satisfaction or progress tends to provide a separate, though just as satisfying, characteristic of yoga practice.
 Being around yogis who are highly energized and passionate about yoga can be the motivation a person needs to continue practicing.
 If, on the other hand, that person begins yoga at home, it can be easy to discontinue practice because the motivation of a support group is not part of the at home experience, unless the practitioner joins an online yoga support group.

 Yoga At Home

 Practicing at home can still be a very safe activity.
 Beginners should take care to find a video with a complete session designed by a knowledgeable instructor, and should ensure they have all the proper equipment suggested by the video’s producers.
 New students should watch a video first and take notes.
 Work with 15-minute sections of the video and note any parts that need further research.
-Practicing with an experienced friend who can help with pose instruction is also a smart choice.
+Practicing at home with an experienced friend who can help with pose instruction is also a smart choice.
 If a student pays attention to the natural limits of his or her body, that is the most important part of student safety.
 No teacher can feel your pain and pain is a signal from the body to stop and find another way.

 © Copyright – Aura Wellness Center – Publications Division